Masihdeveloper/Creating-Discord-Bot/README.md

 <hr>

-Now you need to install all of required package/library such as Discord.js module with these commands below
+Now you need to install all of required package/library such as Discord.js module with these commands below and waiting for each of them:

 ```
 npm install discord.js
 ```
-and
+and then
 ```
 npm install @discordjs/voice
 ```

 <hr>

-wait for installing...
-and Now create a NEW file with
+After the operation was processed with any error, please create a NEW file with
 ```
 CTRL + Alt + Windows + N
 ```